dotnet/source-build/Documentation/bootstrapping-guidelines.md

 You will need to update the RID graph to include your new platform and runtime IDs.
 See <https://github.com/dotnet/runtime/pull/82382> or <https://github.com/dotnet/runtime/pull/75396> for examples.

 Building for unsupported architectures require cross-compilaton on the supported platform.
 Determine the compatible host to build which provides cross-compilation toolchain.
 [IBM has published](https://community.ibm.com/community/user/powerdeveloper/blogs/sapana-khemkar/2023/01/13/cross-build-dotnet7-on-x86-ibm-power?CommunityKey=8cc2a1f0-6307-48cb-9178-ace50920244e) a detailed description of how they successfully built .NET 7 for IBM Power.

+While this is a more complicated scenario that may differ from platform to platform, the steps will be roughly:

+**Stage 0:**
+1. Cross compile an SDK (using prebuilts) on x64 for target platform (this process may be quite long and involved and include setting up a rootfs for your architecture).
+2. Cross compile the runtime repo (on x64 for target platform, generally done as part of previous step) and save the nuget packages, use these to augment the Microsoft-built previously-source-built archive.

+**Stage 1:**
+- Use the cross-compiled SDK and augmented previously-source-built-archive to build a stage 1 SDK.

+**Stage 2:**
+- Use your stage 1 SDK to build a stage 2 SDK, pointing it to the SDK and previously-source-built archives from stage 1.